What is Dry Eye?

-Prescription medications: If you have a more serious case of dry eye, your eye doctor may suggest eye drop medication that will help your eyes make more tears.
+Prescription medications: If you have a more serious case of dry eye, your eye doctor may suggest eye drop, nasal spray, or oral medications that will help with your tear film.

 Tear duct plugs: Dry eye can occur when the eye drains too much tear film before it has the chance to provide moisture for the eye.
 To help keep tears in your eyes, your eye doctor can put plugs in your tear ducts that are located at the inner corners or your eye.
 These plugs can be removed if needed.

 Procedures: There are now devices your eye doctor can use to help release oil in clogged Meibomian glands.

 Surgery: For some, dry eye is caused by your bottom eyelids being too loose.
 Your eye doctor may suggest surgery to tighten your eyelids to keep tears in your eyes.